-I wanted to go through the top three knee pain relief exercises for runner’s knee.
+In this article we will go through the top three knee pain relief exercises for runner’s knee.
+Try them out and see the benefits!

 Top 3 Knee Pain Relief Exercises for Runner’s Knee